 If you or a loved one has recently experienced a traumatic brain injury, it is critical for you to hire a lawyer as soon as possible.
 Seeking legal representation will ensure that you are eligible to file a lawsuit against the at-fault party and receive the just compensation you deserve.

-Call Giroux Trial Attorneys today at (248) 531-8665 or fill out out our online form below to book a free consultation with one of our brain injury lawyers.
+Fill out our online form to book a free consultation with one of our brain injury lawyers.

 For a free, quick, and confidential case review, submit your information below.